3 reasons we need carbon capture to reach net zero

 Old industries can also help bring down the costs of the new fuel, as Zapantis explains: “One of the lowest-cost ways of making so-called ‘blue hydrogen’ is by the gasification (high temperature reaction) of coal.

-“That’s because you get a very high concentration stream of CO2 (used in the hydrogen manufacturing process), so it works out very low cost.”
+“That’s you get a very high concentration stream of CO2 (used in the hydrogen manufacturing process), so it works out very low cost.”

 Policy makers also acknowledge that the best way to produce carbon-free hydrogen is to combine existing production methods with CCUS.